Filled with tender beef, and vegetables in a rich broth this recipe is made in your slow cooker. Poor Man's Stew is affordable, savory, and delicious!

-Today we’re talking Italian Beef Soup.
-It’s hearty because it’s made with ground beef and filled with vegetables.
-But shh…. we’re taking an easy shortcut with this meal because we’re using frozen vegetables!
+Today we're talking about the best beef stew.
+This easy meal is hearty because it's made with ground beef and filled with vegetables.

 - beef broth - choose low sodium when possible.
 Always review the breakdown of ingredients.
 Some broths are incredibly high in sodium!